Electronic Funds Transfer (EFT)

 Electronic bill payments

-How Long Does an Electronic Fund Transfer Take?
+How Long Are Electronic Fund Transfer Times?

 Are EFTs Free?